 In enacting the GPO, Congress intended to address a perceived inequity between those who spent a lifetime working and paying into Social Security and government employees who did not pay into the system.
 The GPO was intended to place spouses, widows and widowers whose government employment was not covered by Social Security in approximately the same position as those whose employment was covered by Social Security.
 Similarly, the WEP was enacted to ensure that government employees who had not paid into Social Security received a Social Security benefit equivalent, with the government pension taken into account, to that of an individual who had paid into Social Security.

 But unfortunately, these provisions in practice have proved to be both unfair and unworkable.
-Millions of individuals lose benefits due to the WEP and GPO each year, and regrettably they usually find out about the loss in benefits only when they apply—at which time it is too late to effectively plan for the resulting cuts in benefits.
 That’s why the National Committee believes the time has come to repeal these two provisions.

 Government Pension Offset – How Does It Work?